Sidney Crosby joins NHL's 1,000-point club

 Crosby’s helper gave him 632 assists to go with 368 goals.
 Crosby reached the milestone in 757 games, making him the 12th fastest to the mark.

-The sellout crowd at PPG Paints Arena erupted when Kunitz pounded a feed from Crosby into the wide open net to give Pittsburgh a 2-0 lead.
-Crosby saluted the crowd during the next stoppage in play.
+The sellout crowd at PPG Paints Arena erupted when Crosby outworked Winnipeg’s Blake Wheeler to get to a loose puck in the left circle then slid it over to Kunitz in the slot.
+Kunitz powered it into the wide open net to give Pittsburgh a 2-0 lead, and Crosby saluted the crowd during the next stoppage in play.
 Crosby is the third Penguin to reach 1,000 points with the franchise, joining Mario Lemieux and Jaromir Jagr.

+The moment is not only a testament to Crosby’s brilliance but also something equally as important: longevity.
+It’s something the two-time Stanley Cup champion, two-time Hart Trophy winner and two-time Olympic gold medalist does not take for granted.

+A collision with Washington’s David Steckel during the 2011 Winter Classic left Crosby concussed and brought the star’s career to an abrupt halt.
+He missed the better part of two calendar years trying to recover, and the long days in solitude left him wondering if he’d ever return to the level that made him the face of the sport.